scoover/tiller-web-dashboard/README.md

 11. Click `Deploy`.
 12. On the screen that says "The Web App requires you to authorize access to your data.", click the `Authorize access` button.
 13. Authenticate using your Google credentials.
 Review and allow the two required scopes.
-14. Paste the URL in a new browser tab and check if everything is working.
+14. Copy the "Web app / URL".
+This is the URL you will use to access your dashboard.
+Paste it in a new browser tab and check if everything is working.
 15. Since you just created a new & unverified script, you will likely see a warning screen from Google that says ["This app isn't verified."](https://support.google.com/cloud/answer/7454865) If you have reviewed the code and are comfortable proceeding, click on Advanced link (in the lower right) then on `Go to <your script name> (unsafe)`.

 Hopefully, you're off and running at this point!
 Have fun and good luck.